AdobeDocs/experience-manager-screens.en/help/user-guide/monitoring-screens.md

 ---
 # Troubleshooting Device Control Center {#troubleshooting-device-control-center}

-You can monitor and troubleshoot performance for your Screens player activity and device using the Device dashboard.
+You can monitor and troubleshoot performance for your AEM Screens player activity and device using the Device dashboard.
 This page provides information about how to monitor and troubleshoot perceived performance problems for Screens player and the assigned devices.

 ## Monitor and Troubleshoot from Device Control Center {#monitor-and-troubleshoot-from-device-control-center}

-You can monitor the activity and hence troubleshoot your Screens player, usingtheDevice Dashboard.
+You can monitor the activity and hence troubleshoot your AEM Screens player, usingtheDevice Dashboard.

 ### Device Dashboard {#device-dashboard}